renolc/angular-minesweeper/README.md

 # angular-minesweeper

 Navigate to [http://renolc.github.io/angular-minesweeper/](http://renolc.github.io/angular-minesweeper/) for a live example of the app.

+- Left Click  - reveal a cell
+- Right Click - flag/unflag a cell

 ## Setup